 Registration and Log In

-You are always welcome to use vets.gov without registering or logging in for certain services such as general content browsing, finding VA facilities, and completing forms to apply for healthcare (10-10EZ) and education benefits (22-1990).
+You are always welcome to use vets.gov without registering or logging in for certain services such as general content browsing, finding VA facilities, and completing forms to apply for healthcare or education benefits.
 Other areas of the site that use your personal information and VA records, such as prescription refills, secure messaging with your healthcare provider, and checking the status of disability claims will require an email address, password, and additional methods for identification.

 When you register for a vets.gov account, access to your personal information will be protected by multifactor authentication, which includes an email address, a password, and at least one other authentication factor such as a cellular phone that can receive security codes via text message.
 We strongly recommend that you do not divulge your password to anyone and that you change it on a regular basis, and that you do not share the device used for your additional authentication factor.